alphagov/government-service-design-manual/the-team/delivery-manager.md

 A delivery manager will also need the following skills:

-* strong organisational skills * collaborative approach to working
+* strong organisational skills
+* collaborative approach to working
 * good at prioritising time-critical work
-* an understanding of the wider digital landscape *[other e.g. managing tight resource constraints?
+* an understanding of the wider digital landscape
+* *other e.g. managing tight resource constraints?*

-Job description templates
+## Job description templates
-Delivery Manager
+[Delivery Manager](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1fF_PnQeSQg75EvJzH316HoSee3J86ywd2j2EcXPbXuE/edit) (Google drive link.
+You will need permission to view.)

-Further reading
+## Further reading
-Good health check from the Scrum Alliance for delivery managers.
+[Good health check](http://www.scrumalliance.org/articles/103-the-managers-role-in-agile) from the Scrum Alliance for delivery managers.

-Blog - A day in the life of a delivery manager
+[Blog](http://digital.cabinetoffice.gov.uk/2012/12/12/a-day-in-the-life-of-a-delivery-manager/) - A day in the life of a delivery manager